Conductor / Tatsuya SHIMONO

 |Ticket Sale||From Wednesday, July 6, 2022|

 U25 (A)1,200 yen ※for anyone born on 1997 or later for the fiscal 2022.
 Need to show your birth certificate.

-※Sakkyo Members can purchase tickets with 500 yen discount (not available for U25).
+※Sakkyo Members can purchase SS or S with 500 yen discount.

 |Subsidy||Agency of Culture, Japan Arts Council|

 |Inquiry||Sapporo Symphony Orchestra +81(0)11-520-1771|